Frequently Asked Questions

 line speed (also known as Max Frame Rate) is approximately 500 lines per

 second.
-Using the number of spatial pixels of the camera (see our camera
+Using the number of spatial pixels of the camera (see our

 specifications table), you can calculate the number of pixels imaged